 *In these countries the Amex Platinum annual fee wasn't displayed in the local currency.
 In these cases, we converted the listed price to the local currency before arriving at the comparative cost.

 Where available, we obtained annual fee data directly from American Express’ website.
 The company maintains web portals for each of the countries featured above.
 Where annual fee data was not present, such as China and Korea, we relied on secondary sources to obtain the annual fees.
-We only included prices for the American Express Platinum Card not the American Express Platinum Credit Card.
-The latter is a separate product.
-Even though it is similar in some regards, it would not be a true apples-to-apples comparison.
-We excluded data from countries where the Platinum Card wasn’t offered or where data was unavailable.
+We only included prices for the The Platinum Card® from American Express.
+We excluded data from countries where the The Platinum Card® from American Express wasn’t offered or where data was unavailable.

 We didn’t rank the countries based on a simple conversion to U.S. currency, because that would not reflect the purchasing power of a certain amount of money in each country.
 Instead, we used a converter developed by a consultant, Nigel Babu, that uses data from the World Bank that reflects the respective cost of a basket of goods, including food, in countries around the world.
 The dollar cost shown above, therefore represents the cost of each card relative to other goods in that country.